Up to homotopy algebras with strict units: The Kan-like structure of an operad with unitary multiplication

-\begin{examples} \begin{itemize} \item[(1)] If $B \subset P$ is an ideal, then it is a submodule and a subsimplical complex.
-For instance, the cocycles of the operad $B = ZP$, or the kernel of a morphism $\rho: P \longrightarrow Q$ of operads $B = \ker\rho$, are submodules and subsimplicial complexes. \item[(2)] The boundaries of the operad $B = BP$ and the image of a morphism of operads $B = \im\rho$ are submodules and subsimplicial complexes. \end{itemize} \end{examples}
+\begin{examples} \begin{itemize} \item[(1)] If $B \subset P$ is a dg ideal, then it is a sub-dg-module and a sub-simplical-like complex.
+For instance, the cocycles of the operad $B = ZP$, or the kernel of a morphism $\rho: P \longrightarrow Q$ of operads $B = \ker\rho$, are submodules and subsimplicial-like complexes. \item[(2)] The boundaries of the operad $B = BP$ and the image of a morphism of operads $B = \im\rho$ are sub-dg-modules and subsimplicial complexes. \end{itemize} \end{examples}